xavier-shaw/xavier-shaw.github.io/_pages/about.md

 I am a first-year CS PhD student at UCLA advised by [Prof. Eunice Jun](https://eunicemjun.com).

-My research interests lie in the intersection of Human-Computer Interaction and Information Visualization.
-Specifically, I build interactive systems to support individuals understand complex information and make informed decisions.
+My research interests lie in the intersection of Human-Computer Interaction, Information Visualization, and Data Science.
+Specifically, I design interactive systems that help individuals understand complex information, uncover subtle insights, and make informed decisions.
+Currently, I am developing an interactive elicitation approach to support experts in effectively and accurately expressing their domain knowledge in statistical analysis.

-Previously, I was luckily advised by [Prof. Haojian Jin](http://shift-3.com) at UCSD as a visiting student.
+Previously, I was luckily advised by [Prof. Haojian Jin](http://shift-3.com) at UCSD.
 And I earned my bachelor degree from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/).